Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Summary of existing methods

-Given that the corrected version of the resampled T-test was shown to materially outperform the non-corrected version by \cite{nadeau_inference_2003}, we only include the former in our empirical study.
+Given that the corrected version of the Resampled-T method was shown to materially outperform the non-corrected version by \cite{nadeau_inference_2003}, we only include the former in our empirical study.
 Here, (\ACorrectedT.\theCorrectedTCounter) is multiplied by a heuristic correction factor, giving the following estimate for the squared standard error

 which yields the following CI for the GE